x89/Shreddit/README.md

 -----------

-Shreddit is a Python command line program which will take a user's post history on the website [Reddit](http://reddit.com) and after having the user edit a config file will systematically go through the user's history deleting one post/submission at a time until only those whitelisted remain.
+Shreddit is a Python command line program which will take a user's post history on the website [Reddit](http://reddit.com), and will systematically go through the user's history deleting one post/submission at a time until only those whitelisted remain.

 **Note:** When it became known that post edits were *not* saved but post deletions *were* saved, code was added to edit your post prior to deletion.
 In